Developable Quad Meshes and Contact Element Nets: Discussion

 \subsection{Implementation}

-All interactive design tools described in \S\,\ref{sec:desig}, as well as the various methods of \S\,\ref{sec:approx} were implemented as part of {\it Rhinoceros3D}.
+All interactive design tools described in \S\,\ref{sec:desig} were implemented as part of {\it Rhinoceros3D}.
 Our plugin is a C++ dynamic-link Windows\Reg\ library that can directly interact with the Rhino application.
 The benefit of our implementation choice is two-fold: first, it seamlessly combines with all the existing geometry processing tools already in Rhino.
 This results in a powerful design environment.
 Secondly, Rhino is widely used within the architectural community, and thus provides a natural, broad user base for the new algorithms.
-Our plugin will be made available as open source software.
+Our plugin will be made available as open-source software.

-The optimization of \S \ref{ss:computation} and \S \ref{ss:adapted} was solved using a Levenberg-Marquardt method according to \cite[\S 3.2]{madsen04}, with a damping parameter of $10^{-6}$.
+The optimization of \S\,\ref{ss:computation} and \S\,\ref{ss:editing} was solved using a Levenberg-Marquardt method according to \cite[\S 3.2]{madsen:2004}, with a damping parameter of $10^{-6}$.
 In the interactive application, the optimization is restarted on every user input.
 We terminate the optimization loop when the energy value falls below a certain threshold, or when there is no more improvement.